 Don't forget about the personal qualities that an employer may expect from you.

-Obviously, you don't need to write a whole biography, but mentioning some specific instances of your individual achievement in a particular life circumstance can give you an advantage.
+You don't need to write a whole biography, but mentioning some specific instances of your achievement in a particular life circumstance can give you an advantage.

 Try to avoid duplicating any part of your resumé in your cover letter, except for your contact information.
-The cover letter should complement your resume with a simplistic design that does not contradict or repeat it.
+The cover letter should complement your resumé with a simplistic design that doesn't contradict or repeat it.

 9. Optimal Size

-The optimal size for a cover letter is 3-5 small paragraphs.
-The letter should not take more than one page, and ideally, only half of a page.
+The optimal length for a cover letter is 3-5 small paragraphs.
+Your letter should not take up more than one A4 or Letter page.

-Finally, thank the potential employer for their consideration at the end, and finish with a strong statement that outlines your willingness to come for an interview if you are suitable for the position.
+Finally, thank the potential employer for their consideration at the end of your letter, and finish with a strong statement that outlines your willingness to come for an interview if they believe you may be suitable for the position.
 Express your interest in learning more about their company and culture and how you could potentially contribute.

 So, to recap, a cover letter is a candidate's story about their qualifications that also includes a glimpse into who they are as a person.

-Tailor your letter to the graphic design industry in a smart way by paying attention to grammar, styles, skills, and experience.
+Tailor your letter to the graphic design industry smartly by paying attention to grammar, layout, skills, and experience.
 The examples included in this article should help you get started.
-You can also use a resume maker which makes things much easier!

-And if you need a layout design platform in which to design and create your cover letter, there's no need to look further than Vectornator!
+If you're ready to personalize a layout design for your cover letters, there's no need to look further than Vectornator!